quasarstream/python-ffmpeg-video-streaming/README.md

 # Python FFMpeg Video Streaming
-This library uses FFmpeg to package media content for online streaming(DASH and HLS)
+This library uses the [FFmpeg](https://ffmpeg.org) to package media content for online streaming(DASH and HLS)

 ## Installation

 The latest version of `ffmpeg-streaming` can be acquired via pip: